geomesa/geomesa-tutorials/geomesa-examples-authorizations/README.md

 ### Install an LDAP Server for Storing Authorizations

-*Note: If you are already have an LDAP server set up, you can skip this step.*
+> :warning: Note: If you are already have an LDAP server set up, you can skip this step.*

 1. Download and install [ApacheDS](http://directory.apache.org/apacheds/)
 2. Either run as a service, or run through the start scripts: